 An unknown faith cannot be lived.
 Through the Newman Center’s Evangelization and Catechesis Ministries, we cultivate both a personal relationship and an intellectual understanding of Jesus Christ and His Church.

 Our FOCUS program, a cornerstone of our ministries, provides weekly Bible studies where students can delve into the mystery of Christ's love found in sacred scripture and form small-group communities of fellowship and support led by a team of trained onsite missionaries.
-Many students take part in mission trips organized by FOCUS national.
+Many students engage in one-on-one discipleship and take part in mission trips organized by FOCUS national.

 The Newman Institute

 for Catholic Thought and Culture

 The Newman Institute is a new apostolate of the Diocese of Lincoln and is a partnership of the St. Gregory the Great Seminary and the Newman Center.
 Courses are offered to undergraduate students who can apply the credit from the courses to their degrees at the University of Nebraska, or at other institutions.
 The Institute also hosts Reborn in Wonder, a public lecture series, each fall.

 The Newman Center offers a dynamic Rite of Christian Initiation of Adults program, which welcomes students into the Faith each Easter.
 Whether you're curious about the Catholic Faith or you want to become Catholic, weekly classes help you understand what it means to be Catholic.

 Each semester, the Newman Center provides weekly catechesis classes for free with no homework, no grades, and no required reading, taught by FOCUS Missionary Logan Burda, M.A.

 Sons and Daughters of Mary is a spiritual formation group with a special devotion to Jesus through Mary.
 The class typically meets weekly for one hour and culminates at the end of the year with the invitation to make a 33-day preparation and Consecration to Mary presented by St. Louis de Montfort.